maplemavin/docs/api_v1.md

 This endpoint can be used to list the events for an account.

 ### GET Parameters

+`honor_exclusivity`
+> <p> pass with value 0 or do not pass to return only non-exclusive events.
+> <p> pass with value 1 to enable exclusive event support. only events
+> <p> which should be visible to the active user based on the event's
+> <p> exclusivity setting and the user's fanclub status.
+> <p> requests without authentication or with non-fans will receive only
+> <p> non-exclusive events.
+> <p> requests identifying a fanclub member on tier 1, 2, or 3 receive
+> <p> events exclusive to their fanclub tier as well as non-exclusive
+> <p> events.
+> <p> requests identifying an account administrator will receive all events
+> <p> regardless of the events' exclusivity.

 direction
 > <p> the direction to list results in